dashpay/docs/docs/user/wallets/dashcore/advanced.rst

 .. warning::

-  A new backup must be created after upgrading to an HD wallet.
+  A new :ref:`backup <dashcore-backup>` must be created after upgrading to an HD wallet.

 Dash Core includes the ability upgrade a non-hierarchical deterministic (HD) wallet to an HD wallet via the ``upgradetohd`` command.
 The command can be run